StarbeamOne/blog.starbeam.one/content/article/2023/12/December-2023-Status-Update.md

 ### It's v1 -- Sorta 🎉

 Several days ago I got the idea to call this v1 instead of Beta III.
 It was too close to the release and I didn't want to make a rushed decision.
-After some thought and officially releasing Beta III, I will be renaming it to v1 next month on January 2nd.
-This is mostly a ceremony as it is the same application with primary features.
+After some thought and officially releasing Beta III, I will be renaming it to v1 next month on January 2nd, 2024.
+This is mostly a ceremony as it is the same application with primary features developed and released.
 If there were not so many moving pieces in my world I would have done it for Beta III if I had thought of it sooner.

-No matter the version nomenclature, I am very happy with the state of this application and I will discuss this more below as a bit of a retrospective.
+No matter the version nomenclature, I am very happy with the state of this application from a technical perspective and I will discuss this more below as a bit of a retrospective.
 We'll discuss the positive, the negative, and next steps.

 ### The Good